davidmm01/recipebook/content/recipes/gyudon.md

 - 45ml sake
 - 2 tablespoons sugar
 - 5 eggs, lightly beaten
+- pinch MSG
 - rice
 - spring onion, sliced (garnish, optional)
 - pickled ginger (garnish, optional)

 ## Instructions
 - Put the rice cooker on in advance.
-- In a pot combine water, dashi, soy sauce, mirin, sake and sugar.
+- In a pot combine water, dashi, soy sauce, mirin, sake, msg and sugar.
 Stir until disolved.
 - Once simmering, add onions and cook until soft.
 - Next, add the meat, stir occasionally and cook.
 It'll be done quick, couple minutes.
 - Next, slowly pour the eggs over the top, distributing evenly.
 Chuck the lid on so the eggs cook and steam for a minute.